kimjohnson/RedisProvider/README.md

 The **RedisContainer** provides a key namespace and allows for an intutive model of the Redis keys used within an application.
 The container optionally keeps track of keys used, but does not cache any data.

-The strongly-typed objects do not hold state, but instead provide wrappers around the Redis commands allowed for the key's data type.
+The strongly-typed objects do not hold state, but instead provide wrappers around only the Redis commands allowed for the key's data type.

 Uses asynchronous I/O exclusively.

+StackExchange.Redis dependency.

 # Usage